prideout/snowy/README.md

 Replace "imageio" with "snowyio" which has minimal C code (tinyexr and stb_image)
     Try to support URL's in load

-Make a video with iterm2 and ipython (or bpython or ptpython)
+    Look at CairoSVG for inspiration, it takes url, fileobj, etc

 CPCF's

 height field AO

+Make a video with iterm2 and ipython (or bpython or ptpython)

+express the popular "notestrink.py" in terms of snowy operations

 prefiltering as seen in docs/hoppe